 Does it sometimes seem like there is not enough time to cover EVERYTHING in lessons?
-And with limited time, how do we have students simultaneous learning multiple concepts?
+Simultaneous learning helps students cover multiple concepts without overwhelm!

 What is simultaneous learning?

 Simultaneous learning is an approach to teaching from Paul Harris.
 The idea is that we have students interact in multiple ways with their music.
 Often even before seeing the actual score.

 It’s an approach that focuses on exploring a concept from the music without the noise of all the other information on the score.
 It’s also an approach that links all the different aspects of a piece into a learning web.